Types of bank accounts

-These common types of accounts, which most banks and credit unions offer, help people manage spending, minimize fees and reach their savings goals:
+There are five common types of bank accounts, which most banks and credit unions offer.
+These accounts help people manage spending, minimize fees and reach their savings goals.

 - Checking accounts